Twaha-Rahman/e-commercify/CONTRIBUTING.md

 ## How to contribute

-We are glad to recieve PRs from anybody who is interested.
+We are glad to receive PRs from anybody who is interested.
 Follow these steps to contribute to this project -

 1. Install the required softwares listed in the [README](README.md#Install-prerequisites).
 2. Fork the repo